kusum-bhattarai/No_Chess.com/README.md

 - **Recommends moves from StockFish Engine:** Displays the best move recommended by StockFish engine based on current board state.

 ## Prerequisites
 Ensure you have Python installed on your system.
-You can install the dependencies using
+Create a virtual environment and install the dependencies using:
 ```
 pip install -r requirements.txt
 ```